 While these instruments are not expected to detrimentally affect the attainment of the Sub-Fund's environmental and social characteristics, no minimum environmental or social safeguards are applied.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 Not applicable.